-If you submit your Form I-601A with any of the following forms, your application will be REJECTED and returned to you with the filing fee and biometric services fee:
+If you submit your Form I-601A with any of the following forms, your application will be REJECTED and returned to you with the filing fee:

 - 1. Application to Register Permanent Residence or Adjust Status (Form I-485); - 2.
 Petition for Alien Relative (Form I-130);